 I must stress that some time is spent in the necessities of capture such as long drives across Africa to your next site of capture and the laborious process of setting up the capture bomas.
 What must also be stressed is that when a herd of animals is galloping past you into that boma or you are holding down a bushbuck ram in a net that you have caught with your own hands, these necessities become a joy as you realise the rewards they will reap.

-You will remember these experiences for the rest of your life and when people ask you what your happiest memories include, it will be your experience of game capture!
+You will remember these experiences for the rest of your life and when people ask you what your happiest memories include, it will be your experience of game capture and relocation!